HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

   the brand new, locally built flagship- remains.
   The official name of the ship is **ORŜ** (Omnija Reĝa Ŝipo) ***Logilo***, which literally translates as "*Bait*".

+> [!Note]
+> To-do: Move below to a separate page about Omnija policies.

 #### Ĉu la Reĝino aprezas homan evoluon kaj liberecon?